ysWa1der/seat-sde/README.md

 **Note:** The plugin will automatically:
 - Remove `eve:update:sde` from the scheduler
-- Add `eve:sde:update-all` to the scheduler (weekly on Sunday at 3:00 AM)
+- Add `eve:sde:update` to the scheduler (weekly on Sunday at 3:00 AM)

 To revert, simply remove the plugin and manually re-add `eve:update:sde` to the scheduler.